 Three words: Parisian swank factor.
-The Vagabond Club began knocking the boutique hotel game out of the park when it opened.
-For starters, each of the 41 rooms is super swish; think boudoir chic havens of tranquillity.
-To help you scratch your arty itch, regular pop up events – like macaron-making and crinoline classes by French designer Mireille Minier – are held.
-And if you’re on an all-girl staycay, the Lady Boss High Tea is complimentary every day – yup, you read that right, tea and scones for free, on the daily.
+The Vagabond Club knocked the boutique hotel game out of the park when it opened.
+For starters, each of the 41 rooms is super swish.
+Think boudoir chic havens of tranquillity.
+To help you scratch your arty itch, pop-up events are held regularly.

 If you’ve got a weakness for luxury staycays, Hilton’s first Garden Inn in Singapore may just be your new go-to sanctuary.
-The newly-opened 328-room hotel features 10 room categories, with the top-tier ones being the King Deluxe rooms, with varying views of the old race course or neighbouring shophouses.
-No matter what room you pick, one thing’s for sure: you’re guaranteed plush furnishings, like the ultra luxurious and renowned Suite Dreams by Serta beds, bay window seating area as well as large HDTVs.
+The 328-room hotel features 10 room categories, with top-tier ones like the King Deluxe rooms, offering varying views of the old race course or neighbouring shophouses.
+No matter which room you pick, one thing’s for sure.
+You’re guaranteed plush furnishings like the ultra luxurious and renowned Suite Dreams by Serta beds, bay window seating areas and large HDTVs.

 Hilton Garden Inn Singapore Serangoon, 3 Belilios Road, Singapore 219924

 Guide to Little India: Culture & Sightseeing

 Former house of Tan Teng Niah

 Sitting along Kerbau Road and Buffalo Road, the last surviving Chinese villa in Little India is hard to miss.
 If you look closely, you’ll find this cultural monument has a mix of southern Chinese and European influences, including a bamboo tiled roof.
 But the vibrant medley of colours is what attracts hordes of tourists to get the perfect shot.

 Former house of Tan Teng Niah, 37 Kerbau Road, Singapore 219168